-Parkinson’s disease is a neuro-degenerative disorder that affects, predominantly dopamine-producing neurons in a specific area of the brain, called substantia nigra.
-A disease which affects both the “motor” and “non-motor” functions in the body.
+Parkinson’s disease is a neurodegenerative disorder that affects, predominantly dopamine-producing neurons in a specific area of the brain, called substantia nigra.
+A disease that affects both the “motor” and “non-motor” functions in the body.

 Generally, symptoms develop slowly over the course of years and can vary from person to person.
 Motor functions that are typically associated with Parkinson’s are: